twosigma/git-meta/slides/presentation.md

 - History of the meta-repository is not generally useful to users.
 - The local repository is not a peer: history does not exist except when being packaged to deliver to "the" remote.
+]

+---

+.left-column[
+## Meta-Repo
+### Structure
+### Commits in VATS
+### Commits in SLIM
+]
+.right-column[
 In Slim, the meta-repository is a first-class citizen; local repositories are true peers in the DVCS sense:

 - History in the meta-repository is created and manipulated by users.
+  The meta-repository history is *meaningful*.
+- History in the meta-repository is *addressable*.
+How can you perform operations, e.g., `cherry-pick` on past history without being able to address the commits?
 - Cross-repository operations, e.g. `commit`, `rebase`, etc. explicitly operate on the meta-repository.
 - Each (local) repository contains its own definitive history of the world;
   pushing changes is a non-mutating operation.
 E.g., what happens if you try to switch branches in VATS with local, un-pushed changes?
-- Operations on the meta-repo are cheap, e.g., no need to do a temporary clone to perform pushes.
+- Operations on the meta-repo are cheap, i.e., no need to do a temporary clone to perform pushes.
 ]